Ag Mohammed Wau Teguidda Kaocen: Defeat and death

-On 3 March 1917 a large French force dispatched from Zinder relieved the Agadez garrison, and Kaocen's forces retreated to Tibesti, conducting raids against the French and local towns until he was eventually driven north to the Fezzan.
-There he was captured and hanged in 1919 by local forces in Mourzouk hostile to the Sanusiya.
+On 3 March 1917 a large French force dispatched from Zinder relieved the Agadez garrison, and Kaocen's forces retreated to Tibesti, conducting raids against the French.
+He was captured by local forces in Murzuq, and they hung him.

 Context

 Today Kaocen is remembered by Tuareg nationalists as a hero, and his name is a popular given name in Tuareg communities.
 Memory of the revolt, and the killings in its wake, remain fresh in the minds of modern Tuareg.
-The episode is seen both as a part of a larger anti-colonial struggle, and amongst some as part of the post independence struggle for autonomy of the existing governments of Niger and its neighbors.
+The episode is seen both as a part of a larger anti-colonial struggle, and amongst some as part of the post-independence struggle for autonomy of the existing governments of Niger and its neighbors.